 A Sample Retreat Itinerary

-Below is the itinerary from our own internal Moniker retreat, on our most recent edition in Medellin, Colombia in January 2019.
-We tried to incorporate the same lessons we've seen and learned from observing dozens of clients programs, and emulate a similar schedule with the best pieces we've observed:
+Below is the itinerary from our own internal Moniker retreat, on our most recent edition in St. Maarten, January 2023.
+We tried to incorporate the same lessons we've seen and learned from observing dozens of clients programs, and emulate a similar schedule in our own team retreat agenda we built as a team:

 In summary, while every team is going to be a bit different in terms of their ideal length of the retreat - starting the conversation at 5 nights and discussing whether more or less time is needed seems to be the right approach.
 If you're not as concerned with meetings and work sessions, or exploring the city and doing some activities - it could probably be shorter.
 If your priority is to get some serious work done, or spend time in the destination not feeling rushed - it could probably be longer.
 The ultimate decision will come down to your objectives, time available, and budget!